hpitta26/scrimmage-server/README.md

 # scrimmage

+This Repo is the base for the FIU-PokberBots scrimmage-server repo
+& was Adpated from MIT-Pokerbots scrimmage-server

+---

 FIU Pokerbots Scrimmage Server, released under the MIT License

 - Create .env and copy content from .env.example into it